 Concluded the year with the success in creating a business market funnel of innovations worth RM1.092 billion for commercialisation by Malaysian companies, surpassing the RM1 billion target.

 MIMOS held its year-long 25th Anniversary celebrations with the main event attended by former Prime Minister Tun Dr Mahathir, MOSTI Minister and MIMOS Pioneer Management Team.

 Achieved People Capability Maturity Model (P-CMM) Maturity Level 3 and became the only organisation in Malaysia and in this region (except China) that is operating at this level.

 Became top Malaysian patent filer at Patent Cooperation Treaty.

-To this end, MIMOS is focusing on ten applied research areas: Advanced Analysis & Modelling, Advanced Computing, Information Security, Intelligent Informatics, Knowledge Technology, Microenergy, Microelectronics, Nanoelectronics, Psychometrics and Wireless Communications.
+To this end, MIMOS is focusing on twelve applied research areas: Accelerative Technology, Advanced Analysis & Modelling, Advanced Computing, Artificial Intelligence, Cognitive Analytics, Information Security, Intelligent Informatics, Microelectronics, Nanoelectronics, Photonics, User Experience and Wireless Communications.